ToolJet/ToolJet/docs/docs/contributing-guide/setup/Mac OS.md

     ```bash
     brew install postgresql
     ```

-2. ## Setup environment variables
+2. Set up environment variables

     Create a `.env` file by copying `.env.example`.
-More information on the variables that can be set is given here: env variable reference
+More information on the variables that can be set is given in the [environment variables reference](/docs/deployment/env-vars)
     ```bash
     cp .env.example .env
     ```

-3. ## Populate the keys in the env file.
+3. Populate the keys in the env file
    :::info
    `SECRET_KEY_BASE` requires a 64 byte key.
 (If you have `openssl` installed, run `openssl rand -hex 64` to create a 64 byte secure   random key)